With hundreds of antennas on the market, it can be overwhelming trying to determine which one is best for your vehicle.

 An antenna’s coil position refers to the location where the antenna wire is wound into a coil.
 What is a coil and why is it needed?

-The optimal antenna length for CB frequencies is 102”, as this represents one quarter of a wavelength.
-Unfortunately, mounting a 102” (8.5-foot) antenna to a vehicle is often not a viable option!
+The optimal antenna length for CB frequencies is 102” as this represents one-quarter of a wavelength.
+Unfortunately, mounting a 102” (8.5-foot) antenna to a vehicle is often not a viable option.

-To get around this problem, manufactures wrap coil tightly along the antenna body in order to compensate for the reduced antenna length.
+To get around this problem, manufacturers wrap coil tightly along the antenna body in order to compensate for the reduced antenna length.
 In other words, a longer length similar to that of the 102” whip is achieved on a shorter CB antenna by wrapping the antenna wire close together, forming a coil.
 This tightly wrapped "coil" portion of the antenna is usually concentrated in a specific area - at the bottom, middle or top.

 Though this isn’t nearly as efficient as using a regular 102” antenna, it allows for shorter and more practical CB antennas.

 The coil on a CB antenna is the area where it most strongly receives and transmits a signal.
 In terms of mounting, it's important to make sure the antenna's coil clears the roofline.
-Otherwise, the most active part of the antenna will be blocked / hidden by the roof, and performance will suffer.
+Otherwise, the most active part of the antenna will be blocked/hidden by the roof and performance will suffer.